 The majority of employers in this sector are small to medium sized companies (SMEs).
 Employment opportunities are also available in local authorities, national governing bodies of sport and sports associations.

-Graduates entering the hospitality, tourism and sport sector can expect:
+Graduates entering the leisure, sport and tourism sector can expect:

 Despite its perception as low skilled the tourism sector needs to recruit 215,000 people into skilled roles by 2020.
 This includes graduate roles in areas such as general management, finance, HR and marketing (People 1st, State of the Nation 2013).